(Or how I lost my left eye, like depicted in Hugo.)

 Robert Frost's poem The Road Not Taken is often misinterpreted I think, but that misinterpretation would apply in this case I believe.

 The above missive isn't a judgement on anyone who sets off bottle rockets horizontally (it's just a South Park reference).
 It's just my story.
-If I were a kid I probably would put myself in the same situation again.
+If I were a kid I probably would end up in the same situation again (assuming of course I didn't know I was going to lose my eye).